Mechanically isolated system

-In thermodynamics, a mechanically isolated system is a system that is mechanically constraint to disallow deformations, so that it cannot perform any work on its environment.
+In thermodynamics, a mechanically isolated system is a system that is mechanically constrained to disallow deformations, so that it cannot perform any work on its environment.
 It may however, exchange heat across the system boundary.

 For a simple system, mechanical isolation is equivalent to a state of constant volume and any process which occurs in such a simple system is said to be isochoric.

 The opposite of a mechanically isolated system is a mechanically open system, which allows the transfer of mechanical energy.
 For a simple system, a mechanically open boundary is one that is allowed to move under pressure differences between the two sides of the boundary.
 At mechanical equilibrium, the pressures on both sides of a mechanically open boundary are equal, but only a mechanically isolating boundary can support pressure differences.